MN Summer Activities List

 A Top Real Estate Agents Idea for Summer Fun in MN

 Summer has returned to the Northern Hemisphere.
-Here in Minneapolis, also known as the frozen tundra, we feel our exquisite summer is the reward we deserve for getting past a long, frosty, biting, snowy, punishing winter.
+Here in Minneapolis, the tundra, we feel our glorious summer is the reward we deserve for getting past a long, frosty, biting, snowy, punishing winter.
 Ok, you get it – it’s cold here for a substantial portion of the year.

 Go on a picnic.
 Attend a concert in the park.
 Play mini-golf.
 Play tennis.
 Run a marathon.
 Walk the dog.
 Play catch with kids.
 Ride a swing.
 Go rollerblading.
 Go surfing.
 Drink lemonade or ice tea.

-Host a clam boil, or a shrimp boil, or even a lobster boil if you are feeling flush with cash.
-However, in the spirit of disclosure, having consumed my fair share of clamboils living on the east coast for many years, I can honestly say I never met a clam that was happy to be part of the festivities.
+Host a clam boil, a shrimp boil, or even a lobster boil if you feel flush with cash.
+However, in the spirit of disclosure, having consumed my fair share of clam boils living on the east coast for many years, I can honestly say I never met a clam that was happy to be part of the festivities.

 Visit a national park on free park day.